 Everything that happened after was just as it should be.
 I gave your cousins a hug and got the funeral details.
 Walked up to the ward (the woman beside you told me it was peaceful, you had just stopped breathing, as she held my hand and tears rolled down her wrinkled cheeks) and stayed with Mary a while as she tried to collect herself to take care of your son.
 I went to your funeral too.
 It was strange to see you as more than just skin and bones, with makeup lightening your cheeks and accentuating your eyes, your hair neatly coiffed rather than standing up.
 I fought tears as your cousin told me of who you were before all of this.
 Your son looked beautiful in his suit, his hair neatly braided, somewhat confused as he held onto Mary.
 Are you watching over him now?

 At your funeral, your cousin handed out magenta roses to those who had a special place in your life.
 Your closest friends, your daughter, Mary.
 She handed one to me, too.
 I didn’t know what to say.
 I hardly knew you.
-Of the two weeks I spent with you in the hospital, you were only awake for one, only talking for maybe four days.
+Of the two weeks that I spent with you in the hospital, you were only awake for one, only talking for maybe four days.
 I felt helpless at your bedside as you nearly choked on cracker crumbs, crying because your fingers were too weak to open the package, watching you stiffen and seize, sitting with you as monitors made sure you were still breathing.
 What could I do for you?
 Every instinct wanted to save you from all of this.
 Maybe by letting you go, I did.